C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/dapps-intergration/campaign-brief.md

 hide_feedback: true
 description: "What applications will provide the most value for end users in 2022?"
 ---
-What applications will provide the most value for end users in 2022?

 Fund Size: **$250,000 USD paid in Ada**

 [Campaign page](https://cardano.ideascale.com/a/campaign-home/26240) and [browse ideas](https://cardano.ideascale.com/a/ideas/top/campaign-filter/byids/campaigns/26240/stage/unspecified).